 Other ways to limit the interest outgo include making a higher down payment when borrowing, negotiating the rate with the lender, and documenting all sources of income to secure a competitive home loan interest rate.

 Home loan interest rate frequently asked questions

 The interest rate you receive is set by the lender based on internal policies and market conditions.
-To calculate the total interest you will need to pay on your home loan, you can use an interest calculator.
+To calculate the total housing loan interest you will need to pay on your home loan, you can use a home loan interest calculator.
 This helps you compute your EMIs and the total cost of your loan.

-You can reduce your home loan interest burden in the following ways:
+You can reduce your housing loan interest burden in the following ways: